Rabbi Spero: Stephen Miller Unjustly Maligned by Political Left | Breitbart

 They wish, as was the strategy of Saul Alinsky, to destroy a movement by targeting its people one-by-one.
 If President Trump were to cave to these malicious demands, the accusers would jubilantly claim they were correct in painting Mr. Trump’s staff as “white supremacists,” and would not stop with their false accusations.

-The Jewish members of the Democrat Party who support the effort to remove Mr. Miller are not only loyal pawns of those wishing to harm the Trump administration but also, are themselves, part of a group within liberal American Jewry that is are uncomfortable with notions of nationalism and are very much inclined towards universalism.
+The Jewish members of the Democrat Party who support the effort to remove Mr. Miller are not only loyal pawns of those wishing to harm the Trump administration but are also part of a group within liberal American Jewry that is uncomfortable with notions of nationalism and is very much inclined towards universalism.

 Twenty-five Jewish Democrats have signed a letter against Mr. Miller, doing so specifically as Jews.
 All, except one, declined to support a U.S. House resolution earlier this year against the true antisemites within their own midst, such as Reps.
 Ilhan Omar (D-MN), Rashida Tlaib (D-MI), and others.